Keep Your Fish Healthy

 A fish with frayed fin or tail edges that have a white tinge is suffering from rot.
 A fish with this disease may also settle at the bottom of your tank and stop moving.
 This fish illness can be caused by poor water quality or bullying by other fish.

 The best way to prevent this fish disease is to test the quality of your water regularly.
 Once your fish already has the rot, you have several options.
-Treat them with bacterial medicine (like Furan 2, Erythromycin, or Melafix), complete a 25% water change, or isolate the fish if it’s being bullied.
+Treat them with bacterial medicine (like Erythromycin, or Bactocide 2), complete a 25% water change, or isolate the fish if it’s being bullied.